 - AP Computer Science (JAVA)

 - The mathematics program offers courses in Statistics at both the college preparatory and Advanced Placement level.
 These courses cover the basic concepts of descriptive and inferential statistics and probability, the organization and handling of numerical data, random variables, binomial distributions sampling, estimation, decision making and other aspects of statistical theory.
 Students studying statistics at an accelerated level may elect to take Advanced Placement Statistics.
 Students who pass the Advanced Placement Statistics exam may qualify for college credit depending on their score and college of choice.
 Students completing the AP Statistics course may also qualify for college credit by means of a dual credit agreement existing between Washington Township Schools and Gloucester County College.

-- For students excelling in the study of mathematics, eleven courses meet the districts’ criteria for academic course “weighting.”
+- For students excelling in the study of mathematics, many courses meet the districts’ criteria for academic course “weighting.”
 Students studying calculus at an accelerated level may elect to take the Advanced Placement Calculus A-B or Advanced Placement Calculus B-C. Students who pass the Advanced Placement Calculus exam may qualify for college credit depending on their score and college of choice.
-Students completing either of the AP Calculus courses may also qualify for college credit by means of a dual credit agreement existing between Washington Township Schools and Gloucester County College.

 - Additional challenging coursework is also available to students who seek to further enhance their preparation for college entrance examinations and State’s high school exit examinations.